Pico Tuner Kit - End Fed Halfwave Tuner

 The Pico Tuner uses high quality components for low loss operation.
 Building is easy with clear online instructions.
 We also supply a test resistor to allow you to set up the tuner before attaching your antenna.
 The Pico Tuner uses an isolated link coupling arrangement with floating antenna terminals for best performance - as recommended by antenna expert Tom, W8JI.
 The Pico Tuner pcb incorporates strain relieved attachment points for the the antenna and, importantly, a counterpoise.
 We recommend a counterpoise length of 0.18 wavelengths.
 Unlike many 5 Watt end-fed tuners which use film dielectric capactitors, the Pico Tuner uses a rugged 200 Volt ceramic trimmer in parallel with a specially selected 200 Volt high Q surface-mount RF capacitor to give a 10 Watt rating - ideal for KX-3 users.
 Click here to download the instructions.

 The Pico Tuner is designed to be fed with RG-174 co-ax and this is also strain relieved on the PCB.
+The RG-174 co-ax is not included in the kit.

 This guide shows how to solder the 0805 capacitor - it is actually quite easy!